25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

 The stored procedure `usp_LogEvent` records application events in the `AuditLog` table.
-It accepts the event type and a descriptive message as input parameters, then inserts a new log entry containing this information.
-This allows for tracking of significant application activities for auditing, monitoring, and troubleshooting purposes.
+It accepts the event type and a descriptive message as input parameters and inserts a new log entry containing this information, providing a mechanism for tracking significant application activities for auditing and troubleshooting purposes.

 ---